Not accepted by the Town. Must return to gas dealer. Top of List

 Not accepted: window panes, drinking glasses, unsupported plate glass, or Pyrex.
 Containers with hazardous residue/medical waste & broken glass are also not accepted.
 Top of List

 Hazardous Materials are never collected by the Town & must be brought to the STOP facility located at the Town landfill in Brookhaven.
-Accepted materials include automotive, lawn/garden, household, & other products such as asbestos, mercury, photographic & swimming pool chemicals, etc.
+Accepted materials include automotive, lawn/garden, household, & other products such as mercury, photographic & swimming pool chemicals, etc.

 Hours of operation: